BALLAST: Bayesian Active Learning with Look-ahead Amendment for Sea-drifter Trajectories under Spatio-Temporal Vector Fields: Experiments

 \section{Experiments}

-After an ablation study empirically analysing the tuning parameter choice of the BALLAST policy, we investigate the effectiveness of BALLAST for Lagrangian observer placement under ground truth generated by the temporal Helmholtz GP surrogate and under the high-fidelity Stanford Unstructured Nonhydrostatic Terrain-following Adaptive Navier–Stokes Simulator (SUNTANS, \cite{fringer2006unstructured}) numerical model.
+After an ablation study empirically analysing the tuning parameter choice of the BALLAST policy, we investigate the effectiveness of BALLAST for Lagrangian observer placement under ground truth generated by the temporal Helmholtz GP surrogate and under the high-fidelity Stanford Unstructured Nonhydrostatic Terrain-following Adaptive Navier–Stokes Simulator (SUNTANS) \citet{fringer2006unstructured}.

-Six active learning policies are compared: uniform (\textbf{UNIF}), Sobol (\textbf{SOBOL}), distance-separation (\textbf{DIST-SEP}) heuristic inspired from \cite{chen2024launching}, \textbf{EIG} of \eqref{eqn:MI-AL}, and BALLAST of \eqref{eqn:BALLAST-AL-v1} with optimised and true hyperparameters (denoted \textbf{BALLAST-opt} and \textbf{BALLAST-true}).
-The Sobol sequence is chosen to represent space-filling-inspired policies such as \cite{tukan2024efficient}.
+Six active learning policies are compared: uniform (\textbf{UNIF}), Sobol (\textbf{SOBOL}), distance-separation (\textbf{DIST-SEP}) heuristic inspired from \citet{chen2024launching}, \textbf{EIG} of \eqref{eqn:MI-AL}, and BALLAST of \eqref{eqn:BALLAST-AL-v1} with optimised and true hyperparameters (denoted \textbf{BALLAST-opt} and \textbf{BALLAST-true}).
+The Sobol sequence is chosen to represent space-filling-inspired policies such as \citet{tukan2024efficient}.

-The deployment policy proposed by \cite{chen2024launching} works under the Lagrangian data assimilation inference framework, and considers two criteria: (1) ``the drifters are deployed at locations where they can travel long distances'', and (2) ``place the drifters at locations that are separate from each other''.
+The deployment policy proposed by \citet{chen2024launching} works under the Lagrangian data assimilation inference framework, and considers two criteria: (1) ``the drifters are deployed at locations where they can travel long distances'', and (2) ``place the drifters at locations that are separate from each other''.
 As we are working under a different inference framework, we adapt their policy and compute the criteria using GP posteriors and BALLAST samples, which gives us the DIST-SEP policy.
-Implementation details of all considered polices can be found in Section \ref{sec:considered_policies}.
+Implementation details of all considered policies can be found in Section \ref{sec:considered_policies}, and the Github repo for the codes used in the experiments can be found at \url{https://github.com/ShuSheng3927/BALLAST}.

 In general, we have observed consistently superior performance of BALLAST policies against other considered policies, with the Sobol policy being comparable to BALLAST-opt (but worse than BALLAST-true) in one setting.
 Additionally, the advantage of BALLAST over other policies increases as more observers are deployed.